Are you looking for the best JavaScript web scraping library for your next project? You've come to the right place!

 👎 Cons

-- Easily blocked by anti-bots.
+- Easily detected and blocked by anti-bot systems.

 The sample code below requests the demo e-commerce website with Axios and parses its HTML using Cheerio: